MicrosoftDocs/patterns-practices/patterns-practices/guide/5-implementing-the-mvvm-pattern-using-the-prism-library-5.0-for-wpf.md

 The MVVM pattern helps you to cleanly separate your UI from your presentation and business logic and data, so implementing the right code in the right class is an important first step in using the MVVM pattern effectively.
 Managing the interactions between the view and view model classes through data binding and commands are also important aspects to consider.
 The next step is to consider how the view, view model, and model classes are instantiated and associated with each other at run time.

+> [!NOTE]
-**Note:** Choosing an appropriate strategy to manage this step is especially important if you are using a dependency injection container in your application.
+> Choosing an appropriate strategy to manage this step is especially important if you are using a dependency injection container in your application.
 The Managed Extensibility Framework (MEF) and the Unity Application Block (Unity) both provide the ability to specify dependencies between the view, view model, and model classes and to have them fulfilled by the container.
 For more advanced scenarios, see [Advanced MVVM Scenarios](https://msdn.microsoft.com/en-us/library/gg405494(v=pandp.40)).

 Typically, there is a one-to-one relationship between a view and its view model.
 The view and view model are loosely coupled via the view's data context property; this allows visual elements and behaviors in the view to be data bound to properties, commands, and methods on the view model.
 You will need to decide how to manage the instantiation of the view and view model classes and their association via the **DataContext** property at run time.

 Care must also be taken when constructing and connecting the view and view model to ensure that loose coupling is maintained.
 As noted in the previous section, the view model should ideally not depend on any specific implementation of a view.
 Similarly, the view should ideally not depend on any specific implementation of a view model.

+> [!NOTE]
-**Note:** However, it should be noted that the view will *implicitly* depend on specific properties, commands, and methods on the view model because of the data bindings it defines.
+> However, it should be noted that the view will *implicitly* depend on specific properties, commands, and methods on the view model because of the data bindings it defines.
 If the view model does not implement the required property, command, or method, a run-time exception will be generated by the data binding engine, which will be displayed in the Visual Studio output window during debugging.

 There are multiple ways the view and the view model can be constructed and associated at run time.
 The most appropriate approach for your application will largely depend on whether you create the view or the view model first, and whether you do this programmatically or declaratively.
 The following sections describe common ways in which the view and view model classes can be created and associated with each other at run time.